 - Its cosmetic appearance deteriorates (in the case of a front tooth crown)

 Gold tooth crowns are generally the strongest but may wear down in places if the patient suffers from bruxism (tooth grinding).
 This condition can also be a problem for patients with porcelain crowns as this material is more likely to wear away other teeth that bite against it.
+If you do grind your teeth at night, it may be smart to invest in a custom-made nightguard to keep your natural teeth and crowns protected.
+It’s much cheaper than needing to crown multiple teeth due to wear!

 Caring for capped teeth